FmTod/.github/freelancers/README.md

 ### Deadlines and Milestones

-- Project Deadlines and Milestones: Specific deadlines and milestones will be set to track the progress of the project.
+- The deadline for this project is based on the time estimate you provide for completing the task, including testing and QA.
+Your estimated time will serve as your deadline.
+Additionally, the project manager assigned to you also has an estimated time frame for this project and will notify you if your estimate exceeds the time frame they have set.
 Failure to meet these interim dates may result in project reassessment or termination.

 ### Conflict Resolution